szesto/apicupcfg/README.md

 - change to the *datapower* directory.
     - run `all-datapower-csr.tag.bat|sh`
     - submit 1 csr to the ca.
-    - for each datapower, run initial configuration, set timezone, enable xml management interface.
+    - for each datapower, run initial configuration, set timezone, and enable xml management interface.
 Apply fixpack.
-    - create *dp.env* file with datapower admin creds: 1st line username, 2nd line password
+    - create *dp.env* file with the datapower admin creds: 1st line is username, 2nd line is password
     - run `*zoma-crypto-self-(datapower-name).bat|sh*` file for each datpower instance.
     - run `*zoma-(datapower-name.bat|sh)*` file for each datapower instance.
     - complete datapower crypto update.